Olympic National Park: Temperate rainforest

 The western side of the park is mantled by temperate rainforests, including the Hoh Rainforest and Quinault Rainforest, which receive annual precipitation of over 12 ft, making this perhaps the wettest area in the continental United States.

 As opposed to tropical rainforests and most other temperate rainforest regions, the rainforests of the Pacific Northwest are dominated by coniferous trees, including Sitka Spruce, Western Hemlock, Coast Douglas-fir and Western redcedar.
 Mosses coat the bark of these trees and even drip down from their branches in green, moist tendrils.
+A Western redcedar on the western edge of the park, known as the Kalaloch Big Cedar Tree, is believed to be the oldest tree in the state of Washington at over 1,000 years old.
+Half the tree fell in a 2014 winter storm, though the remaining half continues to stand and is accessible to park visitors.

 Valleys on the eastern side of the park also have notable old-growth forest, but the climate is notably drier.
 Sitka Spruce is absent, trees on average are somewhat smaller, and undergrowth is generally less dense and different in character.
 Immediately northeast of the park is a rainshadow area where annual precipitation averages about 17 inches.